isaiahjon3s/up-all-night/README.md

-Collection of short, simple programs I've created for fun.
+Collection of short, simple programs I've created for fun/learning.